Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 ![Image](https://i.imgur.com/QJfKK2N.png)

 I had some conceptual ideas for making the card art float on top vertically and rotate, or to even grab a 3D model that would stand on the card, but all of these ideas seemed like too much for what is supposed to be a quick and easy demonstration of the software to build our understanding.

+# Journey Through Midjourney

+AI is a bit of a buzzword these days, used more for marketing than anything approaching some sort of conscious, living intelligence.
+But that doesn't mean it hasn't paved the way for some pretty incredible new technologies recently.
+Perhaps the most _visually_ engaging of which is the releases of new image-generating AI such as [Midjourney](https://www.midjourney.com/).
+These programs are trained on huge sample sets of artwords (Is that ethical?
+Hard to [say](https://kotaku.com/ai-art-dall-e-midjourney-stable-diffusion-copyright-1849388060)